Why do shopping centres bring out the Christmas cheer early?

 So what makes for good festive decor?

-Previously tasked with constructing a 15-metre Christmas tree in Belconnen over three nights, Centre Punch would request workers decked out in rock-climbing gear to complete the upper tiers.
+Previously tasked with constructing a 15-metre Christmas tree in Belconnen over three nights, Centre Punch decked out trained workers in rock-climbing gear to complete the upper tiers.

-Mr Purves says major shopping centres field pitches from decoration companies who travel to trade shows as far as Germany, with any purchases expected to last between five to seven years.
+Major shopping centres field pitches from decoration companies who travel to trade shows as far as Germany, with any purchases expected to last between five to seven years, Mr Purves said.

 With so much riding on the line, what’s the hot tip for perfecting the festive shopping experience?
 In his words, simple elegance.